Richelle-T/exercise-tracker/README.md

 ### Prerequisites

 1. Clone this repository
-2. In `.env` in `/exercise-rest` replace 'your_connection_string' with your actual MongoDB string.
+2. In the `.env` file in `/exercise-rest` replace 'your_connection_string' with your actual MongoDB string.
 MONGODB_CONNECT_STRING='your_connection_string'
-4. For both directories `/exercises-rest` and `/exercises-ui`, enter the following commands in the terminal `npm install`
+3. Navigate to `/exercises-rest` in the terminal and run `npm install` then `npm start`
-`npm start`
-5.
+4. Navgate to `/exercise-ui` in the terminal, and run `npm install` then `npm start`
-6. The react application will now be running on localhost:8000 and the REST API will be running on localhost:3000
+5. The react application will now be running on localhost:8000 and the REST API will be running on localhost:3000

 ## Usage